 Public sector state funded organisations were initially constructed to deliver much needed services to their immediate community.
 Designed to meet the needs of societies and populations, public sector operations focussed originally on the provision of health, welfare and social services, which were often free at the point of delivery or incurred a nominal charge.
 Today the effectiveness of public sector service organisations is constantly challenged and threatened by factors such as funding cuts, austerity measures, competition from private providers and political changes (e.g. the departure of the UK from the European Union and the shrinking of the state in many countries).
 With a focus on public sector efficiency and economic gains, the boundaries between public and private operations are becoming increasingly blurred, fuzzy and complex.
 To maintain economically sustainable services, public providers need to become more strategic, transparent and innovative in their decision-making, funds allocation and expenditure, workforce development and operations management, whilst acting in an ethical and responsible manner to maintain public confidence and trust.

 The focus of this agenda has never been clearer than in the response to the current Covid-19 global outbreak.
 The impact of which has had a disastrous effect on people within society and on public sector services, which rely heavily on the human workforce.
 It has shown the world how resilient and innovative this sector can be in the face of adversity, by meeting the needs of customers and patients within constrained social environments.
 The existing social norms and ways of working, learning, knowing and living are now being challenged, and the public sector response needs to be person focussed, smart and sustainable.
-This is an example of the many tests that the public sector faces and researchers and leaders in this field must produce intelligence to support operational readiness to ensure service continuity.
+This is an example of the many tests that the public sector faces, and researchers and leaders in this field must produce intelligence to support operational readiness to ensure service continuity.

 It is for this reason, and for all the emerging threats and opportunities which public sector operations will face, that a focus on service improvement is imperative.
 Further supporting the need for this Management Focus feature and the collation of examples of good practice in European service improvement research.